 Peripheral smear.
-Your doctor will look at your red blood cells under a microscope to see if they are shaped normally.
+Your doctor will look at your red blood cells under a microscope to see evidence of blood cell destruction.

 If you have a disease like lupus that’s causing your anemia, your doctor will treat it first.
 If a medication is the cause, you'll likely have to stop taking that medicine.
 If your AIHA is mild, you may not need any treatment at all.

-Doctors can also prescribe steroids, such as hydrocortisone or prednisone, to stop your immune system from attacking your red blood cells.
-And other medicines, such as azathioprine (Imuran) or cyclophosphamide (Cytoxan) can be used to calm the immune system.
+Doctors usually first prescribe steroids, such as hydrocortisone or prednisone, to stop your immune system from attacking your red blood cells.
+Then surgery to remove the spleen and a medicine called rituximab may be ordered.
+And other medicines such as azathioprine (Imuran) and cyclophosphamide (Cytoxan) can be used to suppress the immune system.

 Blood transfusions may also be needed in some cases.